goldfirere/glambda/Exercise3.md

     > git checkout ex3

-This will put you on the `ex3` tag, which has everything in just the right state for this exercise.
+This will put you on the `ex3` branch, which has everything in just the right state for this exercise.

 Just to make sure everything is still humming along nicely at this point,